Message from the Director

 2. Building careers in clinical and translational research.
 OCTRI supports a series of institution-wide curricula and training programs that support the development of the next generation of investigators across the translational spectrum.

 3. Providing critical research infrastructures to broadly support institutional, regional and national research efforts in translational research.
-OCTRI infrastructure Programs include:
+OCTRI supports every stage of the research process:

 4. Continuously critically evaluate the success of our efforts.
 Using rigorous methods, OCTRI carefully studies its efforts to strategically prioritize resources, ensure productivity and efficiency, and makes appropriate adjustments.